Cash squeeze maims Venezuela's pre-election food imports

 | PUERTO CABELLO, Venezuela

-But instead of paying the $267 million as agreed, Maduro's government deposited in November under a fifth of that amount, according to Uruguay's government.
+But instead of paying the $267 million (177.12 million pound) as agreed, Maduro's government deposited in November under a fifth of that amount, according to Uruguay's government.

 That put a brake on the shipments to Venezuela.